banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ### XHR/XDR Streaming Cons/Gotchas

 - Still doesn't work (cross domain) in really old browsers like IE 7.
-- `XDomainRequest` used as fall-back for IE 8 and 9 doesn't support cookies so you can't use this if you require both cross domain connection _and_ cookies for auth or sticky sessions.
+- `XDomainRequest` used as fallback for IE 8 and 9 doesn't support cookies so you can't use this if you require both cross domain connection _and_ cookies for auth or sticky sessions.
 - `XDomainRequest` also doesn't support custom headers.
 Possibly not a big deal but notable if you are trying to [emulate EventSource](https://github.com/Yaffle/EventSource/#server-side-requirements) which uses custom headers for retry cursor.
 - Long-lived connections can still be closed early by restrictive proxies.
 - There is a subtle memory leak: the body text of the HTTP response grows and grows as new messages come in consuming more memory over time.
 To mitigate this, you need to set some limit on this body size and when it's passed close and re-open connection.